uhe-org/uhe/README.md

 A simple Rainmeter suite.

 This project started privately in July 2019 and has steadily gone through many revisions.
-This was made originally just for me and may not be for others in mind, so YMMV.

 *Note: This suite contains [osu!](https://osu.ppy.sh)-related skins out of the box.*